Abhisheklearn12/Abhisheklearn12/README.md

 #### 5. Maths, Literally love Maths

 #### My Philosophy: I deeply Respect "First Principle Thinking, Reverse engineering, Breaking down complex Idea into Super Small Actionable Ideas" and I apply these principles in my life.
+### I think in systems (system thinking) is very very important in my life, everything I do with some clear system in mind.